nullfame/hello-prettier/README.md

 # Example Prettier Project

-* Demonstrates Prettier with .prettierrc to format JS,JSX,JSON
+* Demonstrates Prettier with .prettierrc to format JS, JSX, JSON, **and Vue** (though, to be fair, version 3 of the Vue CLI _may_ render this branch unnecessary)
 * Uses Husky and lint-staged to automatically lint and apply fixes as a pre-commit hook